yabramuvdi/module-functions-in-r/README.md

 }
 ```

-* Functions can be put on one line!
-* var() actually returns the unbiased variance estimate (n-1), but we will just use it to keep things simple.
+var() actually returns the unbiased variance estimate (n-1), but we will just use it to keep things simple.

 ---